 To support effective adaptation, we developed a gradient of climate change impacts for coffee production.
 The gradient is a coffee specific evaluation of the projected climatic changes described above.
 The impact gradient shows that, although most of Ugandan coffee production can be sustained, the majority of the suitable area is in need of substantial adaptation efforts.

-Local production systems are maladapted to future conditions and without adaptation, coffee in Uganda would likely become uneconomical with climate change in most regions.
+Local production systems are maladapted to future conditions and without adaptation, sustainable coffee in Uganda would likely become uneconomical with climate change in most regions.
 However, globally coffee production systems have been adapted to a wider range of climate conditions than currently observed in the country, suggesting that with global technology transfer, especially of germplasm, Uganda may remain suitable for coffee production.

 Because of the high climate uncertainty for Uganda, we recommend to support site-specific stepwise CSC (Climate Smart Coffee) pathways for adaptation.
 Our colleagues at the International Institute of Tropical Agriculture (IITA) developed a sequence of farm level practices, in which each step requires additional effort.